- Search The Registry

-Despite the fact that her teenage years were devoted to the care of her younger siblings, she read considerably, especially in the Bible, and attended many church meetings.
-When she was fifteen, she had a profound conversion experience and joined an African Methodist Episcopal church in Albany, New York.
-Three years later she married George Foote, a sailor, and moved with him to Boston.
+Despite her teenage years being devoted to the care of her younger siblings, she read considerably, especially in the Bible, and attended many church meetings.
+When she was fifteen, she had a profound conversion experience and joined an African Methodist Episcopal Church in Albany, New York.
+Three years later, she married George Foote, a sailor, and moved with him to Boston.

-Having no children, Foote devoted a great deal of her time to informal evangelistic work in her community, in which she testified to her belief in the doctrine of "sanctification."
-The controversial idea that a Christian could be sanctified totally freed from sin and empowered to lead a life of spiritual perfection had been under debate in Methodist circles for decades.
-Advocates of sanctification and perfectionism became leaders in the rise of "holiness" movements in evangelical denominations in the United States during the mid- and late-nineteenth century.
-Foote's belief that the Holy Spirit contributed to her had sanctified her herself growing conviction that her destiny was to become a preacher.
+Having no children, Foote devoted much of her time to informal evangelistic work in her community, in which she testified to her belief in the doctrine of "sanctification."
+The controversial idea that a Christian could be sanctified, totally freed from sin, and empowered to lead a life of spiritual perfection had been under debate in Methodist circles for decades.
+Advocates of sanctification and perfectionism became leaders in the rise of "holiness" movements in evangelical denominations in the United States during the mid-and late-nineteenth century.
+Foote's belief that the Holy Spirit contributed to her had sanctified her growing conviction that her destiny was to become a preacher.

 George Foote was skeptical about his wife's religious beliefs and attempted to curb her public activities; when she resisted his arguments, he drifted out of her life.
 Foote knew that a woman who claimed a divine calling to the ministry challenged Christian tradition and American social prejudice.
-Women were not expected to assume public leadership positions, nor were they allowed to speak, except under restrictions, in most Christian churches.
-Yet Foote could neither deny her conscience nor shirk the work that she felt had been given her to do.
+In most Christian churches, women were not expected to assume public leadership positions, nor were they allowed to speak, except under restrictions.
+Yet Foote could neither deny her conscience nor shirk the work she felt had been given her.
 When the minister of her church in Boston refused her access to his pulpit and threatened to expel her from the congregation, she refused to be daunted.
 She took her case to higher denominational authorities, and when she received no support from them, she set out on an independent preaching career.